darshantejani007/RestLite/README.md

 1. Download the complete project
 2. Goto Settings tab in Chrome
 3. Goto Extensions link in the left panel
-4. Download the complete project
-5. Drag the Folder from the File system to the "extensions window in Chrome".
+4. Drag the Folder from the File system to the "extensions window in Chrome".